MultiSafepay/docs/content/integrations/plugins/magento1/manual.md

 {{< alert-notice >}} Starting from 3.0.0 the plugin only needs your [API key](/faq/general/glossary/#api-key), Account ID, Site ID and Secure Code are not needed anymore and removed from the settings. {{< /alert-notice >}}

+_MultiSafepay supports most functionalities of Magento Opensource and Commerce.
+If you have any questions about the services we offer, do not hesitate to contact us at <integration@multisafepay.com>_

 ### Introduction

 This manual helps merchants process MultiSafepay payments as quickly as possible from a Magento 1 webshop.
 For some steps in this manual, assistance from your technical partner may be required.